nikhilmb002/RFID-Employee-Attendance-system-with-LPC2129/README.md

    - SCL to P0.2 pin of LPC2129
    - SDA to P0.3 pin of LPC2129

-3. **I2C LCD Display:**
+3. **16 x 2 LCD Display:**
-   - Connect the I2C lines (SDA, SCL) of the LCD to the corresponding I2C pins of LPC2129 (as like previous voting machine project setup).
+   - Connect the I2C lines (SDA, SCL) of the LCD to the corresponding pins of LPC2129 (as like previous voting machine project setup).

 ## Software Setup